Saudi Arabia, Kingdom of

 The school was founded in Al Taif 1377 H (1975 G).
 It was the starting point for providing military hospitals with trained medical technician staff.
 This progressed into developing new teaching methods, introducing epidemic and disease sciences, and also developing nursing and first aid techniques.
 This school had been transferred to Al Kharj area in 1414 H (1997 G) to be closer to the AFMSGD and the Armed Forces Hospital in Riyadh.

-The Medical Services is supervising many nursing institutions at many hospitals.
-The graduates have been assigned to work in military hospitals according to their nursing or technical specialties.
+Medical Services is supervising many nursing institutions at many hospitals.
+The graduates have been assigned to work in military hospitals according to their nursing or technical specialities.

 In addition, they participate effectively in humanitarian and relief campaigns of the brother and friendly states affected by wars or natural disasters.

-On this basis there were many humanitarian tasks that were under the responsibility of the field medicine department in the AFMSGD at the domestic level the domestic level under the guidance and support of His Highness the Crown Prince, Deputy Prime Minister and Minister of Defence and Aviation, Inspector-General and his Deputy and HRH Assistant Minister of Military Affairs to conduct Prince Sultan campaigns in primary health care to various regions by conducting three campaigns each year.
-This had a great impact in the delivery of medical services to citizens and in providing them with primary health care.
-This also aims at surveying the field for any endemic diseases in all regions, and reporting the statistics which will benefit the AFMSGD in its mission and assist the Ministry of Health in making the surveys.
+On this basis, there were many humanitarian tasks that were under the responsibility of the field medicine department in the AFMSGD at the domestic level under the guidance and support of His Highness the Crown Prince, Deputy Prime Minister and Minister of Defence and Aviation, Inspector-General and his Deputy and HRH Assistant Minister of Military Affairs to conduct Prince Sultan campaigns in primary health care to various regions by conducting three campaigns each year.
+This had a great impact on the delivery of medical services to citizens and in providing them with primary health care.
+This also aims at surveying the field for any endemic diseases in all regions and reporting the statistics which will benefit the AFMSGD in its mission and assist the Ministry of Health in making the surveys.

-The medical evacuation unit covered the needs outside the kingdom, for example it assisted those affected by Bam earthquake in Iran, Iraq, Yemen, and in Gaza and Pakistan.
+The medical evacuation unit covered the needs outside the kingdom, for example, it assisted those affected by the Bam earthquake in Iran, Iraq, Yemen, and in Gaza and Pakistan.

 The Administration of the Armed Forces Hospital-Taif region participates in the humanitarian tasks of the AFMSGD by operating field hospital, several clinics, and emergency centres in hajj season.
 They are prepared to receive pilgrims and provide therapeutic health care services.
 The participation of the AFMSGD and other health sectors in the Kingdom demonstrates